Making Brand Newsrooms Viewer Friendly

 - dedicated URL – better: yourdomainnews.com

 Meritus•Media points out that the insatiable demand for online news creates a perfect opportunity for companies to serve both owned (advertising) and earned (public relations) media visually, via a properly constructed web portal.
-In the free webinar, Sally Falkow, APR, discusses how to SEO for rank in Google News, as opposed to the more general Google search.
+Sally Falkow, APR, says that corporate newsrooms should also optimize SEO for rank in Google News, as opposed to the more general Google search.

 So What Fits In A Newsroom?